gitter-badger/angular-styleguide/README.md

 ### Factory Names
 ###### [Style [Y125](#style-y125)]

   - Use consistent names for all factories named after their feature.
 Use camel-casing for services and factories.
-Avoid prefixing factories and services with `$`.

     *Why?*: Provides a consistent way to quickly identify and reference factories.

-    *Why?*: Avoids name collisions with built-in factories and services that use the `$` prefix.

     ```javascript
     /**